Know when the next grant opens up in your community by signing up for our newsletter.

 We’re sorry to hear that, and encourage you to apply again next year.
 Yes, we do encourage as many projects as possible to still happen, even if we cannot provide funding at the time.
 However, you will not be able to use any of the Neighbourhood Small Grants collateral or resources to support your project.

 Yes, you may use part of your grant to cover the cost of municipal permits.

-Yes, you may use your grant to cover the cost of an honorarium for services like (but not limited to) face painting, entertainment, builder, or designer.
-Neighbourhood Small Grants will cover up to $50 per person.
-In total, honorariums should account for no more than $100 or 50% of your project’s total budget, whichever is less.
+Yes, you may use your grant to cover the cost of an honorarium for services up to $350 per person.

 Sometimes.
 You can’t use a Neighbourhood Small Grant to cover the cost of upgrading infrastructure, capital projects (such as building a new structure on a playground), or maintenance projects.

 Equipment purchased with a grant must remain in a communal area where community members can access it.
 Because these types of purchases can be expensive, we encourage applicants to find a way to borrow equipment or find an additional sponsorship.

 Vancouver Foundation is a community foundation that started the Neighbourhood Small Grants program in 1999.
 Vancouver Foundation co-funds the grant program in each community, along with any local partner organizations.
 Vancouver Foundation takes the lead on expanding NSG into more communities across BC, but do not directly interface with grant applicants or project leaders.